rojo-rbx/rbx-dom/docs/xml.md

 ## Type Elements

-All elements below this point represent a single property on a single `Instance`.
-They all MUST be under a [`Properties`](#properties) element.
-There MAY be zero or more of each of these elements under each `Properties` element.
+All properties are encoded as a single element parented under a `Properties` element.
+Each element represents exactly one property for one `Instance`.

+The contents of the element vary depending upon the type of the property it represents.
+The name of the element SHOULD be the name of the datatype, but Roblox does not require it to be.

-The following attributes are required for all type elements:
+The following attributes are required for all property elements, regardless of their type or name:

 | Name   | Contents                                              |
 |:-------|:------------------------------------------------------|